 careful not to crimp the filter element edges between the air filter housing and cover.
-This could cause filter damage and allow unfiltered
+This could cause filter damage and allow unfiltered air to enter the engine if not properly seated.
 6. Replace the air filter housing cover and secure the clamps.
-Be sure that the air cleaner cover tabs are engaged into the slots of the air cleaner housing.
+Be sure that the air cleaner cover tabs are engaged into the slots of the air